devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 The application is protected by an email/password login screen.
 Only addresses listed in `data/registrations.csv` under the `ambassadors` column may sign in.
 Users register once to set a password, Telegram username, and wallet address; credentials and profile data are stored in Redis alongside sessions and leaderboard cache data.

 Ambassadors can submit links to their social posts for verification, and an admin panel guarded by a password lets administrators review registered emails, wallets, Telegram handles, pending rewards, and submitted posts awaiting verification.
+Pending posts now show both the submitter's email and a link to their Telegram handle.
 Verified posts disappear from the queue, and admins may verify or reject each submission.
 The panel includes navigation links between wallets, posts, and tasks.
+Duplicate links are ignored—each ambassador can only submit a given URL once.

 A public Raid panel lists every verified post alongside the submitting ambassador's wallet and Telegram handle so the community can coordinate raids.

 The wallet section includes export buttons so administrators can download all ambassadors' scores, pending rewards, wallets, emails, and Telegram handles as JSON or CSV files.
-Downloads prompt for a password defined in the `GHOST_EXPORT_KEY` environment variable.
+All exports, including the PBST generator, prompt for a password defined in the `GHOST_EXPORT_KEY` environment variable.
+The PBST generator strips any leading `Interchained:` prefix from wallet addresses, normalizes them to lowercase, and uses `interchained-cli` to build a partially signed transaction paying each ambassador's pending reward to their registered wallet for offline signing.

 Admins may also apply a per-user score padding to audit or correct totals without editing the underlying CSV.
 Padding points are added to the CSV score and reflected in each ambassador's pending reward.
 The admin panel provides bulk controls to reset padding to zero for selected ambassadors or for all entries at once.